 - Lastly, you can set if you want to clear the console on page refresh or to preserve the log.

-Console messages from all panes are automatically collected in the Polypane console and deduplicated so you only see each unique console message once, even if it is sent in multiple panes.
+Console messages from all panes are automatically collected in the Polypane console and deduplicated so you only see each unique console message once, even if the same message is sent in multiple panes.

 Console messages are automatically deduplicated.
 You can see which pane(s) sent a message, and how many times the console message was called in the lower right of each message where we show a list of circles.
 A filled circle means that the message was sent in that pane.
 Hover over a circle to see the name of the pane.
 When a console message is called more than once, an additional number is shown in the circle.

-Polypane currently supports
+Polypane currently supports the following:

 Objects and HTML elements

-assert are not available yet.
+group, are not available yet.
 If you need any of this, let us know.